marmelab/react-admin/packages/ra-data-simple-rest/README.md

 However this can be problematic, for example within an infrastructure using a Varnish that may use, modify or delete this header.
 We also have feedback indicating that using this header is problematic when you host your application on [Vercel](https://vercel.com/).

-The solution is to use another http header to return the number of collection's items, the other header commonly used for this is `X-Total-Count`.
+The solution is to use another http header to return the number of collection's items.
+The other header commonly used for this is `X-Total-Count`.
 So if you use `X-Total-Count`, you will have to :

 * Whitelist this header with an `Access-Control-Expose-Headers` [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) header.